 During their third year of medical school, students participate in an eight-week OB/GYN rotation that includes clinical and hospital care.

-The OB/GYN department spends the majority of its teaching time with the College’s family medicine residents.
+Faculty of the Department of Obstetrics and Gynecology spend the majority of its teaching time with the College’s family medicine residents.
 They:

 - Participate in a four-month rotation during their first and second years.
 Residents in their third year of training participate in a one-month Gynecology rotation.
-All of the OB/GYN residency training is progressive, with the Resident assuming more responsibility for overall medical management of each patient.
+All of the OB/GYN residency training is progressive, with the resident assuming more responsibility for overall medical management of each patient.